 By then, submarines may be sailing to Australia to escape climate change and other threats arising from global change.
-By then, some young director may be ready for a remake of On the Beach, this time without radiation - if the beach hasn't washed away.
+Maybe some young director will be ready to roll the cameras for a remake of On the Beach, this time without radiation - if the beach hasn't washed away by then.